CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Introduction

-Recently, test-time scaling methods \citep{li2025s} have emerged as a promising alternative to costly training-based techniques for generally enhancing code generation.
-However, their effectiveness in low-resource PLs is limited, as they do not consider the inherent challenge of data scarcity.
-Furthermore, common enhancement strategies like data augmentation are fundamentally incompatible with the test-time paradigm, making improvements for low-resource PLs particularly difficult.
-Consequently, we pursue a test-time strategy that transfers the model's inherent knowledge from high-resource PLs to improve performance in low-resource PLs.
+Recently, test-time scaling methods \citep{li2025s} have emerged as a promising alternative to costly training-based techniques for improving code generation.
+However, their gains on low-resource PLs are often limited because they overlook the fundamental challenge of data scarcity.
+Moreover, common remedies such as data augmentation are incompatible with the test-time paradigm, making low-resource improvements particularly challenging.

+Consequently, we pursue a test-time scaling strategy that transfers the model's inherent knowledge from high-resource PLs to improve performance in low-resource PLs.

-In our paper, we propose \codetool, a simple yet effective test-time scaling framework that enhances low-resource code generation by transferring functional knowledge from high-resource PLs.
-Its key insight is that test cases naturally encapsulate functional knowledge, which is the input-output-defined, PL-agnostic essence of a function's logic.
-Thus, test cases themselves serve as a novel and powerful medium for transfer at test time.
-In particular, the method operates through three stages.
-First, we generate code for a given task in a high-resource PL and execute it to derive test oracles, which are `ground-truth' input-output pairs that encapsulate the desired functional knowledge.
-Next, for the low-resource PL, we employ a multi-temperature hedging strategy to produce a diverse set of code candidates.
-Finally, the teacher-derived test cases are used to evaluate and select the candidate whose execution behavior best matches the transferred functional knowledge.
+In our paper, we propose \codetool\footnote{Code is available at \url{https://github.com/whappily/CodeChemist}.}, based on the key insight that test cases naturally encapsulate functional knowledge, which is the input-output-defined, PL-agnostic essence of a function's logic.
+Specifically, we first generate test cases from a high-resource PL, then produce diverse candidates in a low-resource PL using multi-temperature hedging, and select the one whose execution best matches the test cases.
+However, generating test cases from a high-resource language for every task to guide low-resource code generation is not only computationally expensive but can also be misleading.
+To mitigate this, we introduce an uncertainty-aware adaptive selection mechanism.
+Under this design, \codetool directly outputs the low-resource result when uncertainty is low.

 We first conduct comprehensive experiments on Lua, a representative low-resource PL, across multiple models.
-The results show that \codetool achieves improvements of up to 69.5\%.
-To further validate the extensibility of our method, we evaluate it on PLs that are considerably less low-resource, namely C++ and Java.
-Experimental results show that \codetool consistently improves performance across different PLs and models.
+As shown in \autoref{fig:fig1}, \codetool achieves remarkable performance gains.
+To further validate the extensibility, we evaluate it on PLs with complex syntax, namely C++ and Java.
+The results show that \codetool consistently improves performance across different PLs and models.